Biketral/STL-Set-Rebuild/README.md

 # algorithms-and-data-structures---set-linked-list-
-This project was done in Computer Science in University of Vienna and the implementation was to recreate the std::set with linked lists
+Algorithms and Data Structures in 2nd Semester of University of Vienna.
+The implementation is written in C++ and it is using dynamic memory allocation.
+The goal was to recreate the std::set.